 Pros

-• Waxed thread and needles included for immediate project start
+• Waxed thread and finger cots included

 Cons